Home » Full Agenda & Schedule Of Events

 Combining Smart Data & Collaboration For Better Performance With Banner Health

 Health systems across the country face a common challenge: improving access and quality while managing limited capacity and growing demand.
-In this keynote, Dr. Marjorie Bessel, Chief Clinical Officer at Banner Health, will share how a system-wide initiative combining real-time data, interdisciplinary teamwork, and operational alignment transformed patient flow and care performance across six states.
+In this keynote, Dr. Marjorie Bessel, Chief Clinical Officer at Banner Health, (who was named as one of Modern Healthcare’s 50 Most Influential Clinical Executives for 2025) will share how a system-wide initiative combining real-time data, interdisciplinary teamwork, and operational alignment transformed patient flow and care performance across six states.

 By creating a diverse team, breaking down silos and coordinating daily decision-making across clinical specialties and care settings—including rehabilitation, home-based care, and post-acute services—Banner created smoother care transitions which improved care agility.
 The results were significant: capacity equivalent to 100 additional beds and the ability to serve nearly 10,000 more patients in a single year.